hashicorp/terraform-provider-azurerm/website/docs/r/elastic_tag_rule.html.markdown

 * `name` - (Required) The name of the Elastic Monitor.
 Changing this forces a new elastic Tag Rule to be created.

-* `resource_group_name` - (Required) The resource group of of the Elastic Monitor assosiated with the rule.
+* `resource_group_name` - (Required) The resource group of of the Elastic Monitor associated with the rule.
 Changing this forces a new elastic Tag Rule to be created.

 * `rule_set_name` - (Optional)Default value is `default`.
 The name of the rule.
 Changing this forces a new elastic Tag Rule to be created.